NitinBhattacharyya/Scrapity_Text_Editor/README.md

 Version 0.1.2

-Added Undo and Redo functionality in Edit menu and added key bindings for them as well Added functionality where if changes occur in the file,pressing X button will prompt a popup to save the file closing the Scrapity editor
+Added Undo and Redo functionality in Edit menu and added key bindings for them as well Added functionality where if changes occur in the file,pressing X button or close option from Edit menu will prompt a popup to save the file closing the Scrapity editor